 Faculty of Science

 Submit one copy of the printed dissertation to the Faculty’s dean.
-The remaining copies are usually distributed to the supervisors, professors in charge of the discipline and others who have contributed to the dissertation.
-Any leftover copies of dissertations are usually returned to the doctoral candidate by internal mail.
+The remaining copies are usually distributed to the supervisors, professors of your discipline and others who have contributed to the dissertation.

 Mailing address: Doctoral Student Services / Faculty of Science, P.O.
 Box 64, 00014 University of Helsinki